Hossam-h/Hossam-h/README.md

 🚀 **Backend Engineer | PHP | Node.js | Cloud & DevOps Enthusiast**

-I’m a passionate **Backend Developer** with strong experience in designing and building scalable, secure, and maintainable systems.
-I love turning complex problems into elegant solutions, improving performance, and automating workflows using modern backend technologies and cloud tools.
+Senior Backend Developer with 5+ years of experience, and scalable API development.
+Skilled in designing high-performance systems and database optimization.
+Strong DevOps background with AWS, CI/CD, and cloud infrastructure management.
 ---

 ## 🧠 About Me